Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 Heathrow is a primary gateway for high-value goods including jewellery, diamonds, fine art, watches, luxury fashion, and currency.
 These consignments require enhanced security procedures throughout the logistics chain.

 The UK's aviation security framework, administered by the Department for Transport's Aviation Security directorate under the Aviation Security Act 1982 and subsequent regulations, establishes a supply chain security regime centred on two accreditation categories.
 A Regulated Agent is a company that applies security controls to air cargo on behalf of carriers; a Known Consignor is an entity that originates cargo and has been accredited to pass freight directly into the secure supply chain.
-Shippers who are not Known Consignors must tender freight through an accredited Regulated Agent, which will apply appropriate screening before the consignment is accepted for airside movement.
+Shippers who are not Known Consignors must tender freight through an accredited Regulated Agent, which will apply appropriate screening before the consignment is accepted for cargo-restricted area movement.
 Details of the scheme and application process are available at gov.uk/guidance/air-cargo-security.

 Several specialist Heathrow handlers maintain vault storage and security-enhanced facilities for high-value freight, typically categorised under IATA valuable cargo (VAL) handling procedures.
-Consignments above certain declared value thresholds trigger mandatory declared value for carriage (DVC) and may require armed escort for airside transit.
+Consignments above certain declared value thresholds trigger mandatory declared value for carriage (DVC) and may require armed escort for cargo-restricted area transit.
 Shippers should confirm DVC requirements with their freight forwarder and ensure that insurance coverage explicitly includes the air freight segment, including storage at the handler's facility.

 The movement of currency, banknotes, and bullion through Heathrow intersects with anti-money laundering (AML) regulations overseen by the Financial Conduct Authority (FCA).
-Cash exceeding £10,000 (or equivalent in foreign currency) must be declared to Border Force under the Proceeds of Crime Act 2002.
+Cash exceeding request a quote (or equivalent in foreign currency) must be declared to Border Force under the Proceeds of Crime Act 2002.
 Specialist cash-in-transit and bullion logistics providers operating at Heathrow maintain specific FCA-registered compliance frameworks; shippers in this category should not use general courier services without verifying the provider's regulatory status.

 The landside road connection between Heathrow and the rest of the UK is where many air freight delays actually originate.
 Understanding the operational realities of Heathrow road transport is essential for any shipper building a reliable logistics chain.